Global Stocks Pause Ahead of Jobs Report

 Global markets paused on Friday, with European stocks posting gentle rises after a mixed session in Asia, as investors braced for the September U.S. jobs report.

-The Stoxx Europe 600 was up 0.3% in early trade, after suffering heavy losses earlier in the week.
+The Stoxx Europe 600 was up 0.2% in morning trade, after suffering heavy losses earlier in the week.

 The ban could escalate tensions between the government and protesters, leading to more violent confrontations, according to Francis Lun, chief executive at Geo Securities.
 "Investors should avoid Hong Kong-related stocks amid worsening social unrest," he said.